Language Learning Apps Comparison: What Actually Works

 For absolute beginners who want to learn a new language and need something fun to build a daily habit, Duolingo works.
 You'll pick up basic vocabulary and sentence patterns.
 Just don't expect to reach conversational fluency using only this app.

-Rosetta Stone: the immersion approach
+Rosetta Stone: Best app for the immersion approach

 Rosetta Stone has been around since the 1990s, and they've stuck with the same core philosophy.
 No translations, no explanations in your native language.
 Everything is taught through images and context.